 Headlines

-- In the 2021 Census, it was estimated that 91.8% of Hull’s residents were White with 83.9% being White British, 0.2% White Irish, 0.2% White Gypsy or Irish Traveller, 0.1% Roma and 7.4% Other White.
-There were 1.7% from ‘Mixed’ Black, Asian and minority ethnic (BAME) groups, 2.8% Asian or British Asian, 1.9% Black or Black British, 0.5% Arabs and 1.3% from other ethnic groups.
+- In the 2021 Census, it was estimated that 91.8% of Hull’s residents were white with 83.9% being white British, 0.2% white Irish, 0.2% white Gypsy or Irish Traveller, 0.1% Roma and 7.4% from other white backgrounds.
+Overall, 1.7% of people had a mixed ethnic backgrounds, 2.8% were Asian or British Asian, 1.9% were black, black British, Caribbean or African, 0.5% Arabs and 1.3% from other ethnic backgrounds.

-- In the 2001 Census, it was estimated that 2.3% of Hull’s population was non White and 3.6% were non White British, but this increased to 5.9% and 10.3% respectively in the 2011 Census and to 8.2% and 16.1% respectively in the 2021 Census.
-In 2021, it was estimated that 22,024 non White and 43,051 non White British residents lived in Hull.
+- In the 2001 Census, it was estimated that 2.3% of Hull’s population were from ethnic minorities (excluding white minorities) and 3.6% were from all ethnic minorities (including white minorities), but this increased to 5.9% and 10.3% respectively in the 2011 Census and to 8.2% and 16.1% respectively in the 2021 Census.

-- From the January 2021 school census, 78.1% of pupils were White British, 9.8% from other White backgrounds, 4.0% from ‘Mixed’ BAME groups, 1.8% were Asian British or Asian, 2.0% were Black British or Black, 3.0% were other ethnic groups, and 1.4% were unclassified.
-A total of 9,246 pupils had non white British heritage (considerably lower than England 21.9% versus 35.1%).
+- From the January 2021 school census, 78.1% of pupils were white British, 9.8% from other white backgrounds, 4.0% from mixed ethnic groups, 1.8% were Asian or Asian British, 2.0% were black British, Caribbean or African, 3.0% were from other ethnic backgrounds, and 1.4% did not have their ethnicity unclassified.
+A total of 9,246 (21.9%) pupils were from ethnic minorities which was considerably lower than England (35.1%).

-- There is often a lack of information in relation to the health and wellbeing needs of people from BAME backgrounds, and some people from BAME backgrounds may experience language barriers and other barriers in relation to accessing services.
-Work is ongoing to address these issues.
+- Furthermore, some people from ethnic minority backgrounds may experience language barriers and other barriers in relation to accessing services.

 The Population Affected – Why Is It Important?